adon-cloudcannon/landing-page-test/src/collections/posts/2021-09-01-getting-hugo-support-out-of-beta.md

 In the public beta, there were still some key CloudCannon features that Hugo sites weren't able to enjoy — and we knew we couldn’t move past beta until they were supported.
 One such example is [collection-level configuration](https://cloudcannon.com/documentation/edit/editing/configuration/).

-Initially, we had piggybacked on [Jekyll's handling of collection-level configuration](https://jekyllrb.com/docs/collections/#setup){: target="_blank" rel="noopener noreferrer"}.
+Initially, we had piggybacked on [Jekyll's handling of collection-level configuration](https://jekyllrb.com/docs/collections/#setup).
 For example, consider the following snippet from a typical Jekyll site in CloudCannon (pre-Hugo):

 `_config.yml`\: